jupyterhub/binderhub/CONTRIBUTING.md

    ```

 BinderHub will automatically use the token stored in this variable when making
-API requests to GitHub, significantly raising your limit.
+API requests to GitHub, raising your hourly limit to 5000 requests.

 ## Testing